enoklearn/engineering/modules/data.md

 <details open>
    <summary><b>Data Storage</b></summary><br/>

-   With this topic, you’ll learn techniques to store data of all types for usage in an application.
+   With this topic, you'll learn techniques to store data of all types for usage in an application.

    #### Learning Outcomes
    * Compare storing data in a relational and non-relational database